Sexually Transmitted Infections (STIs)

 What are sexually transmitted infections (STIs)?

-STIs are infectious diseases passed from person to person through sexual contact.
+STIs are infections passed from person to person through sexual contact.
+They may

-They may also be called STDs for sexually transmitted diseases.
-Millions of new cases
+also be called STDs for sexually transmitted diseases.
+Millions of new cases are diagnosed

 How can you protect yourself from STIs?